AuthorZuniga-Teran, Adriana A.

-CitationDesigning healthy communities: Testing the walkability model 2017, 6 (1):63 Frontiers of Architectural Research
+CitationDesigning healthy communities: A walkability analysis of LEED-ND 2016, 5 (4):433 Frontiers of Architectural Research

 Collection InformationThis item from the UA Faculty Publications collection is made available by the University of Arizona with support from the University of Arizona Libraries.
 If you have questions, please contact us at email@example.com.

 AbstractPrevailing city design in many countries has created sedentary societies that depend on automobile use.
 Consequently, architects, urban designers, and land planners have developed new urban design theories, which have been incorporated into the Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification system.
 The LEED-ND includes design elements that improve human well-being by facilitating walking and biking, a concept known as walkability.
 Despite these positive developments, relevant research findings from other fields of study have not been fully integrated into the LEED-ND.
 According to Zuniga-Teran (2015), relevant walkability research findings from multiple disciplines were organized into a walkability framework (WF) that organizes design elements related to physical activity into nine categories, namely, connectivity, land use, density, traffic safety, surveillance, parking, experience, greenspace, and community.
 In this study, we analyze walkability in the LEED-ND through the lens of the nine WF categories.
 Through quantitative and qualitative analyses, we identify gaps and strengths in the LEED-ND and propose potential enhancements to this certification system that reflects what is known about enhancing walkability more comprehensively through neighborhood design analysis.
 This work seeks to facilitate the translation of research into practice, which can ultimately lead to more active and healthier societies.
 (C) 2016 The Authors.
 Production and hosting by Elsevier B.V.